adoconnection/BinaryStore/README.md

 # BinaryStore
 NET binary serializer optimized for random reads/writes.
+Database replacement for telementry/sensor data or logs

 * Best works for lists of fixed length objects
-* Instant random reads and writes for any position in list
+* Instant individual records reads and writes for any position in list
+* Single record corruption does not affect others
 * 20x faster writes vs NewtonsoftJson
 * 8x faster reads vs NewtonsoftJson
+*

 ## NuGet